Newerasolutiona/my-first-tracked-app-class17/README.md

 I am in the working area
  am demonstrating the diff command
-It shows to differences in files changes between working and staged area
+It shows to differences in files changes between working and staged area I just madde my first commit
+I am now going to skip using vim to add a comment in my second commit